google/uis-rnn/CONTRIBUTING.md

 * (Optional) Your organization.
 * A detailed docstring of what this file does, and how to use it.

+Why do we need the contributor information:

+* If people have questions on your code, we will redirect the questions to you.
+* If people want to submit changes to the code that you authored, we will add you as reviewer.

+#### Unit tests

 Your submitted code must include unit tests.
 See [`tests/contrib/contrib_template_test.py`](tests/contrib/contrib_template_test.py) as an example

+### Modifying code in `contrib` folder

+If you want to modify the code in the `contrib` folder that was authored by another contributor, please add the original author as the reviewer.
+The author information can be found at the head of the file.

 ## Style